 Is Carbon Steel Healthy or Non Toxic?

 Although iron can leach into food from iron cookware, I still feel more comfortable with ingesting iron than potentially ingesting nickel and other metals used to make stainless steel alloys used to make stainless steel cookware.
 Read more about iron leaching from cast iron and carbon steel cookware in this post.
+De Buyer frying pan has been tested positive for lead on the INSIDE of the pan, but I don’t know if other carbon steel brands will test positive as well.

 The beauty of carbon steel cookware is really its light weight, as well as its non-stick nature.
 Since it is literally made out of steel and nothing else, I feel comfortable using it regardless of how many scratches it sustains over many years.
 It’s nice to know that although pans may become scratched, they are still relatively non-toxic.
 I may convinced otherwise if I learnt more about stainless steel pans and how they are constructed, but I worry that as they sustain scratches, the various metals used in the alloy are exposed, such as nickel, and can be ingested.